OSDC-Code-Maven/OSDC-Code-Maven.github.io/docs/handbook.md

 * Being remote is not the goal.
 Allowing people from remote areas to work is a goal.
 * Reducing time, money, and environment wasted on commuting is a goal.

-* Thing should be documented an transparent.
+* Everything should be documented an transparent.
+This document is part of that effort.

 ## Culture